Planting and Growing Allium Bulbs

 Alliums are perfect for bridging the gap between spring and summer, and it’s easy to see why they’ve become a staple for garden designers in the UK.

 The rounded pom-pom flower heads look majestic in borders set amongst ornamental grasses.
 Still, they are versatile enough to be grown in cottage gardens, pots and containers where they pack a punch and grab attention.

 Incredibly long-lived and flowering for months, these showy flowering bulbs are low-maintenance, and you don’t need to dig them up each year.

 Below you’ll find DIY Gardening’s ultimate guide to planting and growing alliums.

 1) The Best Time to Plant Allium Bulbs

 The best time to plant allium bulbs is in October or early November.

-You can plant in late September if its a cold month or even into early December if there’s no frost.
+You can plant in late September if it’s a cold month or up to the end of November if there’s no frost.